roots/trellis/README.md

 ## What's included

-bedrock-ansible will configure a server with the following and more:
+Trellis will configure a server with the following and more:

 * Ubuntu 14.04 Trusty LTS
 * Nginx (with optional FastCGI micro-caching)